vvscode/docs/docs/tutorials/tutorials-curl-python-sms/sending-sms-with-python-xms.md

 We have an in-depth tutorial for our XMS Library [here](https://clxcommunications.github.io/sdk-xms-python/tutorial.html).
 It's great for getting to know what our XMS API can do!

-Also feel free to read more about the API i general at the [documentation site](doc:sms-rest) contains up-to-date information about, for example, status and error codes.
+Also feel free to read more about the XMS API in general at the [documentation site](doc:sms-rest), it contains up-to-date information about, for example, [status](doc:sms-rest#section-http-statuses) and [error](doc:sms-rest#section-error-codes) codes.

 ## Code